COMET

 \[ \mathbb{E}[\Delta_{i} \mid G_{i} = 1] = \mathbb{E}_{K}[\mathbb{E}[\Delta_{i} \mid G_{i} = 1, K] \mid G_{i} = 1]. \]

-In this case, it may look like there was a mistake because \(-2.5\) is less than either \(-2\) or \(-1.2\), but recall from the Regressions notebook that the proper way to interpret coefficients under interaction terms tells us that in fact the effect of the diet on the two sexes are \(-2\) and \(-3.2\) respectively.
+In this case, it may look like there was a mistake because \(-2.5\) is less than either \(-2\) or \(-1.2\), but recall from the module on regressions that the proper way to interpret coefficients under interaction terms tells us that in fact the effect of the diet on the two sexes are \(-2\) and \(-3.2\) respectively.
 Therefore the biased estimate of \(-2.5\) adheres to the Law of Iterated Expectations well.

 summary